 If you like maximizing the drama in your life, you can do the Panorama Trail from the valley floor to Glacier Point and then attempt to take the bus from Glacier Point back down to the valley.
 The safest way to do this is to park at Glacier Point, catch the bus down to the valley, and then hike back up to your car.
 The more dangerous, free-wheeling way is to park in the valley and hike directly to Glacier Point, trusting that you'll get there before the last bus leaves again for the valley floor.

-The buses depart Glacier Point at 10:30 a.m., 12:00 p.m., and 3:30 p.m.
+The buses depart Glacier Point at approximately 10:30 a.m. and 3:30 p.m.
 You can't buy one-way tickets in advance for the Glacier-Point-to-Yosemite-Valley bus leg.
 Instead, you just show up and wave your money at the bus driver, and he'll let you on if there's room, which will occur if the bus didn't sell out or if some of the passengers riding up from the valley bought one-way tickets.
 The afternoon buses tend to be fuller than the early-morning one because the tickets - almost always round-trip - get bought in blocks by charter companies, whose big buses aren't allowed on Glacier Point Road.

-You can get around the no-room-on-the-bus issue by buying round-trip tickets in advance, although these cost more ($41 for adults, $35 for seniors, $23 for kids).
+You can get around the no-room-on-the-bus issue by buying round-trip tickets in advance, although these cost more ($49 for adults, $44 for seniors, $35 for kids).

 One more potential issue is that the buses might not all run on days when there's not much demand.
 If you're planning to catch the bus at Glacier Point and buy a one-way ticket, call ahead the day before to make sure there'll be one there (209-372-1240).